Viridian-Labs/api/README.md

     - If the token resides in the `IGNORED_TOKEN_ADDRESSES` list, an error is logged, and the update concludes with a price of 0.

 - **Price Control Verification**:
-    - If `price_control` is set for the token, it attempts to fetch the price using a method specified by `price_control`.
-If the method exists, it updates the price; otherwise, an error is logged, and the price is set to 0.
+    - If price_control is designated for the token, the system endeavors to retrieve the price utilizing a method specified by price_control.
+Should the method exist, the price is updated; otherwise, an informational message is logged, the price is set to 0, and the price flow progresses.

 - **External Source Verification for Special Addresses**:
     - If the token address is in a list of special addresses (`AXELAR_BLUECHIPS_ADDRESSES` or `BLUECHIP_TOKEN_ADDRESSES`), the method fetches the price from an external source.